Spittal/vue-i18n-phrase/README.md

 -p, --project [project]                  Phrase project, defaults to the first project in your account

+-o --output [output]                    Use if you want to create a json file out of your report.
+Will default to ./output.json

 -d, --dryRun [dryRun]                    Dry run outputs a file to ./output.json with the report instead of posting missing keys to phrase

 -h, --help                              output usage information